ensarkr/cawcaw-react-native/README.md

 ## About

-Low-effort (might improve later) social media app.
+Social media app made using react-native.
 Main purpose was to learn react-native.
 Made for only Android.
-Uses express for backend [repo link](https://github.com/ensarkr/cawcaw-express).
+Uses express for backend [(backend repo link)](https://github.com/ensarkr/cawcaw-express).

 ## Features